kbubar/unvacc_testing_in_mixed_pop_repo/README.md

 # Transmission and unvaccinated-only testing in populations of mixed vaccination status
 Github repo associated with the manuscript "Transmission and Unvaccinated-Only Testing in Populations of Mixed Vaccination Status"

+## Dependencies:
+R version 4.1.0 or higher is required.
+All package dependents can be found in **setup.R**.
+For initial font install, see line 13.
+To install packages, use command 'install.packages("package_name")'.
+Installation of all dependencies will take approximately 1.5 hours.

 ## Code layout:

-setup.R - loads packages, plotting functions and initializes all the default parameter settings.
+**setup.R** loads packages, plotting functions, and initializes all the default parameter settings.

-main.R - calls set_up.R to initialize everything.
+**main.R** calls set_up.R to initialize everything.
 Runs the model and generates the main text figures and table.

-suppfig.R - runs the model and generates the supplemental figures.
+**suppfig.R** runs the model and generates the supplemental figures.

-helper_functions.R - defines functions used in main.R and suppfig.R.
+**helper_functions.R** defines functions used in main.R and suppfig.R.

+## Demo:
+Dataframes for each figure are included in the repository.
+To replicate manuscript figures, load dataframes using the 'readRDS(filename.RData)' command, then executre the following figure code.
+Finely detailed contour plot data will take approximately 12 hours to generate on a standard machine.
+To improve runtime, increase the step size on lines 20 and 21 in **countourplot.R** with 'by=0.05'.

 ## Notes: